 Common Causes of Slip-and-Falls at Boston Businesses

 When you walk into a business in Boston, MA, you have the right to expect that it is going to be well maintained and relatively free from hazards.
 When that expectation is not met, and an unsafe property condition causes you to suffer harm, you can pursue financial compensation for injuries that you have suffered.
-There are many scenarios where a business owner can be found negligent for your slip-and-fall accident.
+There are many scenarios where a business owner can be found negligent for your slip-and-fall at a business accident.

 The following are common causes of Boston business slip-and-fall accidents: